Have questions about visiting Tofino? We’re here for you.

 How do I get to the Bomber Trail?

 The Bomber trail is an unsanctioned, unmaintained trail.
 As Tourism Tofino staff, we are not permitted to give directions to this trail.
-It is easy to become lost here and the cost for a Search and Rescue operation is $5,000.
+It is easy to become lost here and the cost for a Search and Rescue operation runs high.
 This said, Parks Canada have written a section about this trail in the Tofino Guide.
-Visitors will need to refer to this book if they want directions to the trail.
+Visitors will need to refer to this book for directions to the trail.

 How do I find the Radar Trail?

-Like the Bomber Trail, this information is written in the Tofino Guide but we are not allowed to give any directions to the trail.
-Both the Bomber Trail and Radar Trail can be quite hazardous, steep and muddy and even though it is written in a book, Parks Canada does not encourage people to use the trails, as they are not maintained.
+Like the Bomber Trail, this information is written in the Tofino Guide but we are not at liberty to give any directions to the trail.
+Both the Bomber Trail and Radar Trail can be quite hazardous, steep and muddy and even though they are described in a book, Parks Canada does not encourage people to use the trails, as they are not maintained.

 None of the large public beaches are affected by low tide.
 However, Rosie Bay can only be accessed during a really low tide, otherwise it is inaccessible.
-Frank Island at the middle section of Chesterman Beach can only be accessed at low tide.
+Frank Island, at the middle section (or sandspit) of Chesterman Beach, can only be accessed at low tide.
 Some beach areas at Tonquin Beach cannot be accessed at high tide.
 Schooner Cove in Pacific Rim National Park Reserve is affected at high tide.

 Can we bring our dogs to the beach?